OneWorldSchoolhouse/CodeStandards/languages/JavaScript/README.md

 ## Quotes
 * Use double-quotes `"` for all strings, and use single-quotes `'` for strings within strings.
-* This is to stay consistent with other languages that do not use signel quotes
+* This is to stay consistent with other languages that do not use single quotes

 ```
 var greeting = "Hello World!";